Frequently asked questions

 After your transfer date, you can register for an account and make payments online.
 Other ways to pay include check, Bill Pay, money order, wire transfer, ACH, and payment over the phone.
 As a reminder, we will not charge late fees or send negative credit reports during the first 2 months after your transfer.

 Will I get a new ServiceMac loan number?

 When the servicing transfer goes effective 09/01/2023 your loan number will not change

-I currently pay via ACH and/or autopay.
-Do I need to re-enroll in ACH / autopay?
+I currently paid via ACH and/or autopay.
+Do I need to re-enroll in ACH/Autopay?